Jbsco/whatsOn/README.md

 Requirements and expectations:

-    Set start time on the clock at 15 min increments typically 00 or 30, but also allow for 15 and 45 to accomodate shorter shows
+    Set start time on the clock at 15 min increments typically 00 or 30, but also allow for 15 and 45 to accommodate shorter shows

     Fill schedule with 24 hour block rotation
         Each show has a set time block to fill